 - To what extent have the project participants displayed an ability for independent and creative scientific work?

-- How significant are the project participants’ scientific production, impact and other merits in a national and international perspective, in relation to the research area and the applicant’s career age?
+- How good are the project participants’ scientific production, impact and other merits in a national and international perspective, in relation to the research area and the applicant’s career age?

-- To what extent do the project participants have the relevant and supplementary competence required to carry out the research task?
+- To what extent do the project participants have the relevant and supplementary merits required to carry out the research task?

 - To what extent does the applicant (in the event the application includes doctoral students) have any experience of supervising doctoral students?

 - To what extent is the design of the project realistic, including the time plan?